FastQCS3-direct/fastqcs3/README.md

 #### Notes about CI
 	CI can be difficult when running in such a large and complicated environment (like one containing QIIME2).
-	Check back for updates about using continuous integration through Travis CI.
+	Check back for updates about continuous integration through Travis CI.